tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 An amazing trainer:

-- Creates a safe environment in which learning can take place.
+- Creates a safe environment in which learning can take place
-- Stimulates the participant's thinking.
+- Stimulates the participant's thinking
-- Involves the participant in the learning process.
+- Involves the participant in the learning process
-- Manages the learning process (on time, on topic, and adjusting to benefit participants).
+- Manages the learning process (on time, on topic, and adjusting to benefit participants)
-- Ensures individual participant accountability.
+- Ensures individual participant accountability
-- Ties it all together for the participant.
+- Ties it all together for the participant
-- Provides insight and experience to the learning process.
+- Provides insight and experience to the learning process
-- Effectively leads the whiteboard design session discussion.
+- Effectively leads the whiteboard design session discussion
-- Monitors quality and appropriateness of participant deliverables.
+- Monitors quality and appropriateness of participant deliverables
-- Effectively leads the feedback process.
+- Effectively leads the feedback process

-### Whiteboard design session flow
+## Whiteboard design session flow

 Each whiteboard design session uses the following flow:

-#### Step 1: Review the customer case study (15 minutes)
+**Step 1: Review the customer case study (15 minutes)**

-**Outcome**: Analyze your customer's needs
+Outcome: Analyze your customer's needs

 - Customer's background, situation, needs and technical requirements
 - Current customer infrastructure and architecture
 - Potential issues, objectives and blockers

-#### Step 2: Design a proof of concept solution (60 minutes)
+**Step 2: Design a proof of concept solution (60 minutes)**

-**Outcome**: Prepare to present a solution for your target customer audience
+Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 - Determine your target customer audience
 - Determine customer's business needs to address your solution
 - Design and diagram your solution
 - Prepare to present your solution

-#### Step 3: Present the solution (30 minutes)
+**Step 3: Present the solution (30 minutes)**

-**Outcome**: Present solution to your customer
+Outcome: Present solution to your customer

 - Present solution
 - Respond to customer objections
 - Receive feedback

-#### Wrap-up (15 minutes)
+**Wrap-up (15 minutes)**

 - Review preferred solution

-### Before the whiteboard design session: How to prepare
+## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

 - Read the Student guide (including the case study) and Trainer guide
-- Become familiar with all key points and activities.
+- Become familiar with all key points and activities
-- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+- Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
-- Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+- Prior to the whiteboard design session, discuss the case study to pick up more ideas
-- Make notes for later.
+- Make notes for later

-### During the whiteboard design session: Tips for an effective whiteboard design session
+## During the whiteboard design session: Tips for an effective whiteboard design session

 **Refer to the Trainer guide** to stay on track and observe the timings.